BYU-PRISM/GEKKO/docs/tuning_params.rst

 Description: Upper validity limit

-Explanation: VLHI is the upper validity limit for a measured value.
+Explanation: `VLHI` is the upper validity limit for a measured value.
 Validity limits are one way to protect an application against bad measurements.
 This gross error detection relies on a combination of change values and absolute limits to determine when a measurement should be rejected.
-If VLHI is exceeded, the measured value is placed at VLHI or the maximum move allowed by VDVL when VLACTION=1.
-If VLACTION=0, there is no change in the measured value when a limit (VDVL, VLHI, VLLO) is exceeded.
+If `VLHI` is exceeded, the measured value is placed at `VLHI` or the maximum move allowed by :ref:`vdvl` when :ref:`vlaction`=1.
+If :ref:`vlaction`=0, there is no change in the measured value when a limit (:ref:`vdvl`, :ref:`vlhi`, :ref:`vllo`) is exceeded.

 .. _vllo: